Adding an Active Directory Forest to Our Proxmox Lab

 I am only going to demonstrate this process on one of the VMs.
 Follow along and repeat this process on any other clients you want to join to the domain.

-Log into one of the VMs using the template credentials we created earlier.
 Go to the Start Menu > Search This PC > Right-click > choose Properties.

 Go to Advanced System Settings